cal3368/Chess/docs/Proposal.md

   how a user would interact with the program or some interesting "input/output" examples.

 At the beginning of the game, the first player can choose if they want to be white or black.
 At every turn, the chess board will appear and a prompt will appear such as 'It is white's turn.
 Please input a position'.
-The user will have to select a coordinate with a piece and another coordinate valid coordinate.
-If the destination is taken by an opposing piece, he opposing piece will be removed and the spot is taken.
+The user will have to select a coordinate with a piece and another valid coordinate.
+If the destination is taken by an opposing piece, the opposing piece will be removed and the spot is taken.
 An example input is 'a5 a6' which moves a pawn from the position a5 to a6.
 If an invalid input like 's1 a5' is used, we send out a message that says 'Invalid move.
-Please try again'
+Please try again' We may implement further help messages that tell the player the appropriate type of move for the pieces.
+After each move the current game board will be displayed.
+At the end, a message of "Checkmate!
+'COLOR' Wins!"
+If we end up including an implementation of a timer, after each turn, it would display the time remaining for the player who just went and the time remaining for the player who's turn it is now.
+If the time reaches zero, the players will be alerted and the other player will win.
+For example "White has run out of time!
+Black Wins!".
+Further commands for the users will be to forfeit, agree to draw, and possibly save game.

 ## Key components
 - A sketch of intended components (key functions, key data structures, separate